Getting Started

 Provisioned throughput rate-limiting

-When using provisioned throughput it is possible for the CosmosDB service to rate-limit usage, resulting in "request rate too large" exceptions indicated by the 429 status code.
+When using provisioned throughput, it is possible for the CosmosDB service to rate-limit usage, resulting in "request rate too large" exceptions indicated by a 429 status code.

 The Cosmos DB SDK provides a mechanism to automatically retry collection operations when rate-limiting occurs.
 Besides changing the provisioned RUs or switching to the serverless tier, those settings can be adjusted to help prevent messages from failing during spikes in message volume.